 Produced as a classic dry style.

-The fruit was sourced off the Castine family single site Golf House vineyard grown in the famous Watervale region.
-The soil profile is red loam over friable limestone and the yield was 3 tonnes/acre.
+The fruit was sourced from the Castine family Golf House single site vineyard.
+The soil profile is red loam over friable limestone and the yield was 3.7 tonnes/acre.

-Another early vintage similar to 2015.
-Prior to harvesting, there were mild heat days and cool nights, allowing the grapes to ripen steadily and develop pronounced citrus aromas and flavours, with hints of orange blossom – a great quality year for Riesling in the Clare Valley.
-The grapes were harvested in early February.
+Varying temperatures of mild to hot days accelerated the ripening period.
+However, the traditional cool nights helped retain good flavour profiles.
+Pronounced lime/lemon aromas and flavours, with a hint of orange blossom are a confirmed indicator of another great Riesling vintage in the Clare Valley.
+The grapes were harvested in late February.
 Only the free run juice is used for the Tim Gramp Riesling.
 Post fermentation the wine was cold stabilised and filtered.
-The wine was bottled in July.
-11.5% alc/vol
+The wine was bottled in late November.
+12.0% alc/vol.

-The fruit for this wine was sourced from the famous Watervale region off the Castine Golf House single site vineyard.
+The fruit for this wine was sourced from the famous Watervale region off the Castine family Golf House single site vineyard.
 A classic dry style of Riesling with sensuous lime, lemon and floral aromas.
-The provocative citrus flavours on the palate balance nicely with the embracing acidity, finishing with good length of flavour.
-Time in the cellar of 7-10 years will reward the consumer with a wine of enticing complexity.
+Prominent citrus flavours carry through onto the palate and the good length of flavour is balanced with embracing acidity.
+Cellaring potential of 6 – 8 years will reward the consumer with a wine of enticing complexity.